US mass shooters exploited gaps, errors in background checks

 LACK OF ENFORCEMENT: AURORA, ILLINOIS, WORKPLACE

-A man who failed to turn in his weapon after failing a background check killed five co-workers and wounded six other people at a suburban Chicago manufacturing plant.

-When a Aurora, Illinois, man failed a background check and was told to turn over his weapon, he never did and police didn't confiscate it.
-He later killed five co-workers and wounded six other people at a suburban Chicago manufacturing plant.
+When Aurora, Illinois, shooter Gary Martin failed a background check and was told to turn over his weapon, he never did and police didn't confiscate it.
+Martin later killed five co-workers and wounded six other people at a suburban Chicago manufacturing plant.

-An initial background check failed to detect his criminal record.
+An initial background check failed to detect Martin's criminal record.
 Months later, a second background check found his 1995 aggravated assault conviction in Mississippi involving the stabbing of an ex-girlfriend.

 He was sent a letter stating his gun permit had been revoked and ordering him to turn over his firearm to police, however he never gave up the .40-caliber Smith & Wesson handgun.